 The Computed Tomography Certificate curriculum prepares students to utilize specialized equipment to image cross-sectional anatomy, demonstrate trauma or pathological conditions, provide patient care, implement quality assurance, and perform computed tomography procedures.
 Students entering this program must have graduated from a Radiologic Technology program and be currently ARRT-registered Radiologic Technologists (American Registry of Radiologic Technologists).

 Welcome from the Department Chair

-When it was determined that there was a need in the community, and with new requirements that imaging professionals be credentialed in modalities where they may be employed, the Computed Tomography Certificate Program at BCC was introduced.
+When it was determined that there was a need in the community, and with new requirements that imaging professionals be credentialed in modalities where they may be employed, the Computed Tomography Certificate Program at SUNY Broome was introduced.
 This Certificate Program is designed for individuals who are currently certified in Radiography by the ARRT, and it does not include a clinical component.
 Computed tomography (CT) uses x rays and computers to gather anatomic information from a sectional plane of the body and present it as a three-dimensional image.
 The field of computed tomography is continuously changing to provide diagnoses of disease processes that cannot be demonstrated by general radiographic methods.

 The program focuses on the same values of the college where the commitment is to student learning, excellence in fulfilling our mission, equity in respecting both individual rights and social obligations, diversity, accountability, and innovation.